What genres do I work with?

 I work in Microsoft Word.

-Your manuscript should be formatted in Times New Roman, 12pt font, double-spaced, no Tabs before paragraphs, only one space between sentences.
-Please do not change fonts for different character voices or special effects.
 My preference is for each chapter to be a separate document, organized numerically in a folder, but I will accept a single document with page breaks separating chapters.
-Please include numbered chapter headers and numbered pages.

 Do not send me your only copy of your manuscript.
 You should retain your own separate copy to compare or revert to as needed.